ArnaudPannatier/PCSC2017_Group8/README.md

 This C++ project consist in solving linear system _Ax = b_ by different methods.

-7 solvers are implemented : LU decomposition, Cholesky decomposition, Conjugate Gradient Descent, Preconditionate Conjugate Gradient Descent, Jacobi, Gauss-Seidel, and Richardson method.
+7 solvers are implemented : LU decomposition, Cholesky decomposition, Conjugate Gradient Descent, Preconditioned Conjugate Gradient Descent, Jacobi, Gauss-Seidel, and Richardson method.
-The two first solvers are direct methods and the others are iterative methods.
+The first two solvers are direct methods and the others are iterative methods.

 This project is a part of the course : "*Programming Concepts in Scientific Computing*" given at EPFL by **Guillaume Anciaux** in fall 2017.